-European Parliament Approves Ban On Single-Use Plastics
+European Parliament Approves Ban On Some Single-Use Plastics, Reduction On Others

 The movement to eliminate plastic straws spread across the U.S. and other parts of the world this summer.

-Starbucks said it would drop plastic straws worldwide by 2020, and Marriot International said it would do the same by next summer.
+Starbucks said it would drop plastic straws worldwide by 2020, and Marriott International said it would do the same by next summer.

 McDonald's said it would use paper straws instead of plastic ones in some 1,300 restaurants in the U.K. and Ireland.

-Note: A previous version of this story misspelled Marriott International as Marriot International.